-Minton is also responsible for the exempt basketball tournaments that the NABC sponsors -- the Coaches vs. Cancer Classic and the CBE Hall of Fame Classic.
-He works very closely with the NCAA on all matters pertaining to their common interest, including assigning coaches to the NCAA Regional Advisory Committee, the committee that provides input to the Basketball Tournament Committee; and on the NABC’s convention preparation at its annual convention during the Final Four Weekend.
+Minton is also responsible for the exempt basketball tournament that the NABC sponsors - the Hall of Fame Classic.
+He works closely with the NCAA on all matters pertaining to their common interest, including NABC Convention preparation.

 Prior to joining the NABC, Minton coached college basketball for more than 30 years as both an assistant and head coach.
 His 16-year coaching career with the United States Air Force Academy, the longest coaching tenure in the academy’s history, concluded when he was named the 2000 Mountain West Conference co-coach of the year.